Kaala (2018 film)

 The film was officially announced in June 2016 under the tentative title Thalaivar 164, as it is Rajinikanth's 164th film as the lead actor, and the official title was announced in May 2017.
 Principal photography commenced the same month.
 It was predominantly shot in Mumbai; however, due to a few difficulties, the team had to shoot at Chennai a few times, and wrapped by mid-October.
 The film has music composed by Santhosh Narayanan, cinematography handled by Murali G. and editing by A. Sreekar Prasad.

-Kaala was scheduled to release on 27 April 2018 in theatres, but was postponed due to the conflict between Nadigar Sangam and Digital Service Providers.
-The film premiered on 6 June 2018 in Malaysia, with the worldwide release on the following day, coinciding the week of Eid al-Fitr, to mixed reviews from critics who praised the cast performances, action sequences and soundtrack, but the screenwriting and pace received criticism.
-The film grossed ₹160 crore and was moderately successful at the box office.
+Kaala was scheduled to release on 27 April 2018 in theatres but was postponed due to the conflict between Nadigar Sangam and Digital Service Providers.
+The film premiered on 6 June 2018 in Malaysia, with the worldwide release on the following day, coinciding the week of Eid al-Fitr, to mixed reviews from critics who praised the cast performances (especially Rajini), action sequences and soundtrack, but the screenwriting and pace received criticism.
+The film grossed ₹160 crore and was average at the box office.
 In 2024, Kaala was listed in the British Film Institute's Sight and Sound magazine's '25 Films of the 21st century,' making it the only Indian film to be included.

 Plot

-In Mumbai, the people who had migrated from southern Tamil Nadu are living as a poor peoples in the slum of Dharavi.
+In Mumbai, the people who had migrated from southern Tamil Nadu are living as a poor people in the slum of Dharavi.
 However, a ruthless minister named Haridev "Hari Dada" Abhayankar repeatedly tries to evict the people of Dharavi and seize their land.
 Over the years, Hari, a former gangster, becomes an MP and later Union Minister.
 By 2015, Dharavi becomes the central spot of downtown Mumbai.
 Hari plans to clear the area to construct posh buildings using his construction company in the form of government schemes with the help of his party supporter Vishnu Bhai.

-Karikaalan alias Kaala is the godfather of the Dharavi residents who oppose Hari's plans as he wants to protect the area and his people.
+Karikaalan alias "Kaala" is the godfather of the Dharavi residents who oppose Hari's plans as he wants to protect the area and his people.
 Kaala's ex-love interest, Zareena, returns to her native Dharavi as a representative NGO that hopes to improve the living standards in Dharavi, where she is unaware of Hari's intentions.
 Despite many attempts by Hari's men, Kaala does not permit evacuation of the slum.
 Vishnu Bhai's men try to kill Kaala after Kaala visits Zareena.
 Vishnu Bhai kills the son of a Dharavi resident after the boy throws a stone at a poster of Hari.
 Kaala eventually kills Vishnu Bhai.
 The police arrest Kaala after his wedding anniversary party, where he is assaulted at the police station in front of Hari and State Minister and is released the next day.
 While returning home, Hari makes an assassination attempt on Kaala to take control of the area.
 However, the attempt goes awry, and Kaala's wife, Selvi, and his second son, Selvam, get killed.
 Kaala then decides to take revenge on Hari.